Kamala Harris' Inauguration Attire Champions Black Designers

 Rogers is a Black American designer from Baton Rouge, Louisiana, who lives in Brooklyn, New York.
 He has dressed Lizzo, Rihanna and Cardi B and notably, Michelle Obama, when the former first lady wore a custom iridescent cyan pantsuit by Rogers for the final stop of her "Becoming" book tour in Nashville, Tennessee.

 Hudson is from South Carolina and was once a member of Rhianna’s design team.
 The Los Angeles-based Black designer has dressed Beyoncé, J.Lo, Kendall Jenner, Khloe Kardashian, Kourtney Kardashian and Serena Williams.
-And in 2019, Michelle Obama had twice worn his designs.
+In 2019, Michelle Obama had twice worn his designs.
+Today, the former first lady also drew praises for her Hudson-designed plum suit, matching overcoat, and a final touch of a gold belt when she came to attend Biden's inauguration.

 Continuing her style on Inauguration Eve, when Harris wore a camel coat from Black designer Kerby Jean-Raymond of Pyer Moss and a black dress by Oscar de la Renta underneath, Harris seems to be making a symbolic fashion choice to support designers of color, which may continue throughout her vice presidency.